skiphansen/pano_man/README.md

 * Port other games that ran on the same hardware such as Invaders and Galaxian

 ## Notes
-1. Tom Verbeure is  working on a [PCB](https://github.com/tomverbeure/vga_i2c.git) for an I2C port expander for the Pano.
-I'm working on adding support for Tom's board in the i2c_port_expander branch of this repository.

 2. The Pacman ROM for MAME images are typically found in a zip file named *puckmanb.zip*.
 3. This project has been featured on [Hackaday](https://hackaday.com/2019/01/11/pac-man-fever-comes-to-the-pano-logic-fpga) !